-Cancer is rare in children, around 1% of all cases.
-Skin cancers are a small percentage of this and run in similar proportions, childhood melanoma makes up about 1% of cases.
+Cancer is rare in children, 1% of all cases.
+Skin cancers are a small percentage of this and run in similar proportions, childhood melanoma makes up about 1% of all melanoma cases.

 Childhood skin cancer which does occur is higher in teenagers, fairly balanced between boys and girls.
 Still a low incidence rate, yet there are times when symptoms should be carefully investigated.

 Children can suffer from squamous, or basal cell carcinoma.
 You may see unusual, or irregular bumps, or rough scaly areas, or spots that bleed, appear to heal, then recur.

 The oddity with children’s skin cancer is that whilst we are considering a rarity, the most serious form known as paediatric melanoma is more prevalent.
 This is generally related to moles, fresh growths as much as pre-existing.

 New moles emerge during childhood, or adolescence and as a child grows, so will the mole.
 This may also become darker, or lighter quite naturally, although certain changes deserve attention.

 A mole which is changing quickly, or appears different from a child’s other moles can be an issue.
 Or one that is dome shaped, has an irregular border, or varying colours.
 Melanomas in children can lack colour, appear pale red, pink, almost skin toned.

 Cancerous moles can also bleed without reason, or develop into open sores.
 These symptoms and subtle changes picked up during paediatric skin cancer screening warrant investigation by a specialist.

 Diagnosis & Treatment

 A consultant dermatologist will carry out a thorough assessment, with access to all the scientific equipment used for adults and the sensitivity a child deserves.